ellapaella/skinhaven/README.md

 `pip install -r requirements.txt`

-Now create a database for the project by logging into psql with the command (you must have created a user to the postgreql server first):
+Create a database for the project in psql

-`psql`

-Now run the following command replacing the "name_of_database" with a name of your choosing (i.e. skinhaven):
+In psql run the following command replacing the "name_of_database" with a name of your choosing (i.e. skinhaven):

 `CREATE DATABASE name_of_database;`

 This should create a database for the project.

-Now return to command line with the `\q` and feed your database with the schema.sql file you downloaded with the project.
+Now return to command line with the `\q` and feed your database with the `schema.sql` file you downloaded with the project.
 Use the following command (again inserting the name of database here, otherwise it will create the tables to your default database which most likely will be your username):